ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 **Generator Function**

-Defining a generator function is like defining a normal function, but it uses `yield` rather than `return`, when we call a generator function, it returns a generator object without actually executing the body of the function, if we want to iterate the generator object we need to call `next()` keyword, the generator starts executing till the `yield` statement is reached, and return the value next to the `yield`.
-The execution will stop here, as soon as we call `next()` again, it resume execution right after the `yield` statement where the last call was made, it will stop executing when the `yield` statement is reached again, there can be more than one `yield` statement in a generator function, but when the iterable is already iterated through or there is a `return` in the code, it will raise `StopIteration` error.
+Defining a generator function is like defining a normal function, but it uses `yield` rather than `return`, a generator function works like this:
+1. When we call a generator function, it returns a generator object without actually executing the body of the function.
+2. We need to call `next()` keyword to start iterating the values of the genertor, the generator starts executing till the `yield` statement is reached, and return the value next to the `yield`.
+The execution will stop here.
+3. As soon as we call `next()` again, it resume execution right after the `yield` statement where the last call was made, it will stop executing when the `yield` statement is reached again.
+4. There can be more than one `yield` statement in a generator function, but when all values are already iterated through or there is a `return` statement in the code, it will raise `StopIteration` error.

 _Example of How a Generator Function Works:_